lichenghaoo/ESCC-STR-xQTL/README.md

 The R script is organized by manuscript figure sections.
 To reproduce a specific figure panel, locate the corresponding section in `ESCC-STR-xQTL_code.R`, ensure that the required processed CSV input files are available, and run the relevant code block.

-The code uses processed outputs generated from the multi-omics STR-xQTL analyses described in the manuscript.
-It does not rerun STR genotyping, raw sequencing alignment, molecular phenotype quantification, STR-xQTL mapping, fine-mapping or colocalization from raw sequencing files.

 ## License